6091 S Lowland View Way

 - List price EXACTLY MATCHES assessed value ($399,000).
 Priced right at the county’s market number — no gap in either direction.
 Honest pricing; also no built-in equity cushion.

 Tax is low and trending DOWN (~$955/yr ≈ ~$80/mo) against a $399k assessed value → effective rate ≈ 0.24%.
 The homeowner’s exemption is already applied (and the recent ~2024 purchase by a person lines up with the exemption kicking in).
-Eric inherits roughly this ~$80/mo — the lowest monthly tax of any candidate.
+Eric inherits roughly this ~$80/mo — a very low monthly tax.

 Affordability — VERDICT: FITS (best house of the batch)